Skip to content

 Drifted

 A drifted stack is considered unhealthy.
-This status is reached after a drift run detects any differences between desired configuration (Code) and applied configuration (Cloud) on a healthy stack.
+This status is reached after a drift run detects any differences between the desired configuration (Code) and applied configuration (Cloud) on a healthy stack.

 If a drift is detected in a failed stack, the status will NOT be updated to drifted as the drift is expected.